PatrickMatthiesen/DSYS-gRPC-template/README.md

 ### Required lines

-1. To make sure to use the newer proto syntax that, then you will need to add the syntax as the first line in the file.
+1. To make sure to use the newer proto syntax, you will need to add the syntax as the first line in the file.

    ```protobuf
     syntax = "proto3";